 On March 30, 2014, the Company entered into an At Market Issuance Sales Agreement (the "2014 At Market Agreement") with a sales agent under which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$30.0 million from time to time through the sales agent.
 Sales of the Company's common stock through the sales agent, if any, will be made by any method that is deemed an "at the market" offering as defined by the U.S. Securities and Exchange Commission.
-The Company will pay to the sales agent a commission rate equal to 3.0% of the gross proceeds from the sale of any shares of common stock sold through the sales agent under the 2014 At Market Agreement.
-In 2016 and 2015, the Company issued 329,234 and 1,297,216 shares of common stock for net proceeds of approximately \$416,000 and \$4,571,000, respectively, under the 2014 At Market Agreement.
+The Company will pay to the sales agent a commission rate equal to 3.0% of the gross proceeds from the sale of any shares of common stock for net proceeds of approximately \$416,000 and \$4,571,000, respectively, under the 2014 At Market Agreement.